akjags/academic-website/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: Neuroscientist-in-training, studying how the brain gives rise to perception and behavior.
+bio: Neuroscientist-in-training, studying how the brain supports perception and behavior.

 interests:
 - Computational Neuroscience